 Add 1 TB of cold water at a time to the flour/butter mixture, stirring with a fork.
-After tablespoon number five, begin to knead the dough together with your hands.
-The dough should be wet and form into a ball.
+After a couple of tablespoons of water, begin to knead the dough together with your hands.
+The dough should be "wet" and form into a ball.
 Add more water until the dough is fully formed into a moist ball.

 Lay the pastry dough on parchment paper.
 Flatten with your hand.
 Starting at the center of the dough, slowly work the dough outward into a flat pie crust.
 Set aside.